-The 12-credit Certificate of Graduate Study in Culturally Responsive Practices is offered through the School of Education and Human Development is designed to accommodate individuals who wish to obtain a basic background in culturally responsive practices in education and human development, especially: teachers, educational technicians, counselors, and leaders in education.
+The 12-credit Certificate of Graduate Study in Culturally Responsive Practices is offered through the School of Education and Human Development and is designed to accommodate individuals who wish to obtain a basic background in culturally responsive practices in education and human development, especially: teachers, educational technicians, counselors, and leaders in education.

 Program Requirements (12 credits)